-Becoming a more customer focussed organisation

-Serving the industry is at the heart of what we do, and we want BSC Parties to find it even easier to engage with us and to enhance their overall customer experience.
-To support this we are introducing Elexon Support, our new Customer Service Management (CSM) system, the first phase of which will be available from January 2024.
+Becoming a more customer focussed organisation Serving the industry is at the heart of what we do, and we want BSC Parties to find it even easier to engage with us and to enhance their overall customer experience.
+To support this we introduced the first phase of Elexon Support, our new Customer Service Management (CSM) system in January 2024.
 It will make it easier to connect our customers with the expertise of Elexon colleagues.

 We expect the system to provide Parties with quicker answers, reducing the need for them to call the BSC helpdesk.
 The system will also improve our visibility of customer enquiries and allow us to resolve them with less reliance on third parties.
 Subsequent phases (from 2024 onwards) will extend to IT service management.
 During the coming year we are also looking to consolidate the Elexon websites to improve the overarching digital customer journey.